zoom-c/docs/trezor-user/settingup.rst

 .. image:: images/welcometosetup.png

 Enter a new name for your TREZOR device and press Continue.
-You should see a matrix of question marks.
-Now go on to :doc:`Entering your PIN <enteringyourpin>`.
+You should see the first seed word.
+Now go on to :doc:`Filling out your Recovery Card <fillingoutyourrecoverycard>`.

 .. note:: There are also several :doc:`Advanced settings <advanced_settings>` that you can configure.

 .. toctree::
    :maxdepth: 2

+   fillingoutyourrecoverycard
+   basicsettings
    enteringyourpin
-   fillingoutyourrecoverycard

 ..
 You don't need to use the |myTrezor| webservice if you want to use your TREZOR device.
 You can use any bitcoin software that supports TREZOR including: